instancio/instancio/website/docs/user-guide.md

 - callbacks are *not* invoked on objects provided by these methods

 **Method** `supply(TargetSelector, Generator)` is for creating objects using custom `Generator` implementations.
-This method offers configurable behaviour via the `PopulateAction` hint.
+This method offers configurable behaviour via the `AfterGenerate` hint.
-By default, the hint is set to `APPLY_SELECTORS` (the default value can be overridden using `instancio.properties` and/or {{Settings}}).
+By default, the hint is set to `POPULATE_NULLS_AND_DEFAULT_PRIMITIVES`, which implies:
-The `APPLY_SELECTORS` action implies:

 - matching selectors will be applied
-- engine will not modify or populate the object
+- engine will populate `null` fields and primitive fields containing default values

+The default value can be overridden using `instancio.properties` and {{Settings}}.

+!!! info
-In addition, callbacks are *always* invoked on objects created by generators, regardless of the populate action's value.
+    Callbacks are always invoked on objects created by generators regardless of `AfterGenerate` value.

 **Method** `generate(TargetSelector, Function)` is for customising objects created by internal generators.
 Such objects include value types (numbers, strings, dates) and data structures (collections, arrays).